Andriesei-Diana/Proiect_Testare_Automata_BDD/README.md

 ### SCENARIOS

+Test scenarios chosen for evaluation include:

-* User submits an empty form contact
+* Submitting an empty contact form
-* User submits a complete and valid form contact
+* Sending a complete and valid contact form
-* Check if the invalid email error message is displayed
+* Checking the invalid email error message
-* User cannot submits the form contact without accepting terms
+* Sending the contact form without accepting the terms
-* Check that the contact form is submitted with valid mandatory data
+* Sending the contact form by filling in the mandatory fields
-* The user can send the contact form with invalid name, surname, phone number
+* Submitting the contact form with invalid name, surname, phone number
-* Check that the URL is correct
+* Checking the correctness of the URL address
-* The user submits an appointment using valid data
+* Submitting an appointment using valid data
-* The user sends a schedule without filling in the data fields
+* Sending an appointment without filling in the given fields
-* The user is using an invalid email address
+* Using an invalid email address

-* Check that the URL is correct
+These scenarios cover a variety of situations to ensure that the key functionalities of the application are tested exhaustively and that errors can be identified and handled accordingly.

 ![behave-report](imagini_screen/behave-report.PNG)